 Typically [the designer's] making process is complex.
 There are more variables-kinds of possible moves, norms, and interrelationships of these-than can be represented in a finite model.
 Because of this complexity, the designer's moves tend, happily or unhappily, to produce consequences other than those intended.
 When this happens, the designer may take account of the unintended changes he has made in the situation by forming new appreciations and understandings and by making new moves.
-He shapes the situation, in accordance with his initial appreciation of it, the situation "talks back," and he responds to the situation's back-talk.
+He shapes the situation, in accordance with his initial appreciation of it, the situation "talks back," and he responds to the situation's backtalk.
 (Schön, 1983, p.
 79)

 Human Problem-Domain Communication.
-The substrate used to design computer-based artifacts typically consists of low-level abstractions (e.g., statements and data structures in programming languages and primitive geometric objects in engineering computer-aided design).
-Abstracts at that level are far removed from the concepts that form the basis of thinking in the application domains in which these artifacts are to operate.
+The substrate used to design computer-based artifacts typically consists of low-level abstractions (e.g., statements and data structures in programming languages, and primitive geometric objects in engineering computer-aided design).
+Abstractions at that level are far removed from the concepts that form the basis of thinking in the application domains in which these artifacts are to operate.
 The great transformation distance between the design substrate and the application domain (Hutchins, Hollan, & Norman, 1986) is a reason for the high cost and the great effort necessary to construct artifacts using computers.
 To reduce this transformation distance, high-level, domain-oriented substrates are required.
 Akin (1978) and others have shown that designers design with meaningful abstractions at different levels.
 For example, architects use domain-related chunks or parts of buildings such as clusters of rooms, individual rooms, areas, and furniture when they design.

 Rather than communicating with computers, designers should perceive design as communication with an application domain; the computer should become effectively invisible.
 Human problem-domain communication (Fischer & Lemke, 1988) tries to achieve this goal.
 It provides a new level of quality in human-computer communication because the important abstract operations and objects in a given area are built directly into the computing environment.
-In an environment supporting human problem-domain communication, designers build artifacts from application-oriented building blocks according to the principles of that domain, not the principles of software or geometry.
+In an environment supporting human problem-domain communication, designers build artifacts from application-oriented building blocks according to the principles of that domain-not the principles of software or geometry.

 Construction Kits.
-These kits (Fischer & Lemke, 1988) support human problem-domain communication by offering domain-oriented building blocks presented in a palette and a work area for construction by direct manipulation.
-Interacting with a computer-based construction kit does not provide the same back-talk afforded by designing with real objects.
-However, construction kits are an active medium that can react to the designer's actions in ways that are different from real objects.
-To illustrate the concept of a construction kit, we describe JANUS-CONSTRUCTION, a part of the JANUS system for the domain of residential kitchen design.
+Construction kits (Fischer & Lemke, 1988) support human problem-domain communication by offering domain-oriented building blocks presented in a palette and a work area for construction by direct manipulation.
+Interacting with a computer-based construction kit does not provide the same "back-talk" afforded by designing with real objects.